bcgov/moh-phlat/backend/app/README.md

 ### Steps
 1. Start the postgres DB and Postgres Admin containers if not running already using the following command.<br>
 This command will also create a network if not existing already, to communicate between the containers.
-The name of the network<br>
-is "folder/project name where compose file is present"_common-network (app_common-network).
+The network name follows the format: "folder/project name where the compose file is located"_common-network (in our case it should be app_common-network) as compose file is located in the app folder.
    ```sh
    docker-compose -f "<absolute/relative path to your compose file>" up -d
    ```